 |Bluetooth Low Energy 5.1 peripheral|

 |Bluetooth Low Energy 5.1 central||Coming in March 2020|

 Example use case: building security system

-The Sub-1 GHz alarm message pre-empts a BLE task in order to deliver the alarm message.
-Later, the BLE task resumes and the user’s smartphone is updated with the alarm status.
+Security panel running Bluetooth Low Energy and 15.4 Stack Sub-1 GHz concurrently receives an alarm message from a door sensor when the door has been opened.
+The Sub-1 GHz alarm message pre-empts a Bluetooth Low Energy task in order to deliver the alarm message.
+Later, the Bluetooth Low Energy task resumes and the user’s smartphone is updated with the alarm status.

 Swapped multi-protocol is the process of a device exchanging information ((network name (SSID), password, and security type) with an existing wireless network in order to join it, and is often done using Bluetooth Low Energy.
 This is also known as provisioning.

 Bluetooth Low Energy provisioning utilizes Bluetooth Low Energy for the information exchange, but enables a device to join a network for a different wireless standard (Wi-Fi, Zigbee, Thread, etc.).
 This gives users the ability to provision new devices directly from their smart phone, providing them a user-friendly and consistent experience.
 SimpleLink MCUs enable both two-chip and single chip, multiprotocol provisioning configurations.